-Discovery Optics are a relatively new brand, manufactured in a factory founded in 2014 by an ex-designer of Vortex.
+Discovery Optics are a relatively new brand, and manufactured in a factory founded in 2014 by an ex-designer of Vortex.
 A modicum of pedigree from the off then, and look beyond that distinctive blue livery, and they come brimming with a host of interesting features built in.
-Prices are reasonable, and with a choice of models on offer, the Discovery brand looks likely to establish a foothold in the market.
+RRPs are reasonable and with a choice of models on offer, the Discovery brand looks likely to establish a foothold in the market.

-On test, here, is the Discovery HD 10X44 SFIR model, available from UK importers, Sure-shot Airguns, and before we see how it shapes up, let’s first decode the basics.
-‘HD’strands for high-definition, 10x is the magnification, 44 is the front objective lens diameter in mm, ‘SF’ refers to the side focus dial, and ‘IR’, the illuminated reticle.
+On test here, is the Discovery HD 10X44 SFIR model, available from UK importers, Sure-shot Airguns, and before we see how it shapes up, let’s first decode the basics.
+‘HD’ strands for high definition, 10x is the magnification, which in this case is a fixed power and 44 is the front objective lens diameter in mm, ‘SF’ refers to the side focus dial, and ‘IR’, the illuminated reticle.

-Many scopes offer variable options, but the advantage of a fixed magnification, is that there are no unnecessary lenses or adjustment mechanisms inside, which should mean (in theory at least) that the image is clearer.
-Edge to edge picture quality is impressive, with no aberrations or distortions detected, and the grid test, moving the zero and tracking it back, worked perfectly.
+Many scopes offer variable options, but the advantage of a fixed magnification, is that there are no unnecessary lenses or adjustment mechanisms inside, which should mean in theory at least, that the image is clearer.
+Edge to edge picture quality is impressive, with no aberrations or distortions detected, and the grid test (shooting the box) moving the zero and tracking it back, worked perfectly.

-The sophisticated reticle design is particularly fine, with central stadia offering Mil lines, ½ Mil marks, and even ¼ Mil lines inside the inner central cross.
-In use, and in poor light, I reckon the ¼ Mil marks are a little too fine, but a floating central cross is a nice touch.
-Hollow outer posts and progressive windage dots all come together well, and the end result is a reticle with a wealth of aim points, suitable for outdoor airgun use, HFT for example.
+The sophisticated reticle design is particularly fine, with central stadia offering 1-Mil lines, ½-Mil marks, and even ¼-Mil lines inside the inner central cross.
+In use, and in poor light, I reckon the ¼-Mil marks are a little too fine, but a floating central cross is a nice touch.
+Hollow outer posts and progressive windage dots all come together well, and the result is a reticle with a wealth of aim points, suitable for outdoor airgun HFT for example.

-Side parallax adjustment on the left-hand knob is a minimum of 10-yards, then 15, 25, 35, 50, 100, 200, and infinity, so clarity can be set at the desired range.
+Side parallax adjustment on the left-hand knob is a minimum of 10 yards, then 15, 25, 35, 50, 100, 200, and ∞, so clarity can be set at the desired range.
 The parallax dial was a little stiff on my test model, but this would probably ease with use.
 Illumination of the cross hair is also possible by turning the outer left knob, which acts as the rheostat.
-Illumination comes in either green or red, and both get five steps of brightness in each, and back to a central off position.
-Clarity and brightness are good, and there’s definitely a robust feel to the mechanics.
+Illumination comes in either green or red, and both get 5 steps of brightness in each, and back to a central off position.
+Clarity and brightness are good, and there’s a robust feel to the mechanics.

 All in all, a boldly presented product, and with several models in the pipeline, this brand not only warrants consideration, but looks like making quite an impact.
-This Discovery HD model is indeed a chunky offering, and perhaps a little heavy when compared to some rivals, but with plenty of features for the money, it has to be seen as competitively priced at £240, given the specification and respectable build quality.
-Nitrogen filled, shockproof, waterproof, and fogproof, along with a Limited Lifetime Guarantee, means it comes with plenty of built in reassurance too!
+This Discovery HD model is indeed a chunky offering, and perhaps a little heavy when compared to some rivals, but with plenty of features for the money, it should be seen as competitively priced at £240, given the specification and respectable build quality.
+Nitrogen filled, shock-proof, water-proof, and fog-proof, along with a Limited Lifetime Guarantee, means it comes with plenty of built in reassurance too!